+Email marketing is one of the best methods to reach your customers and prospects directly; let it be a B2C brand or a B2B service.
 Just imagine the world where every single email blast you send out gets opened and read by your target audience.
-If you’ve already mastered the subject line, it’s time to consider how to optimize your email signature.
+If you’ve already mastered the subject line of your personalized email or the business newsletter, it’s time to consider how to optimize your email signature.
 Here are some points to getting it just right and leaving the perfect lasting impression.

 1- Create a Good Image

 When it comes to including images in the best email signature, you need to think carefully.
 Some email devices or providers block email images, and there’s probably nothing worse than not being able to read someone’s email signature.
 Make sure your gets noticed.
 If you do want to add any kind of image, be sure to place alt text behind it so that the recipient doesn’t just get a blank box.

 2- Make Sure Your Signature is Mobile Friendly